 Telehealth services are also available for mild to moderate mental health services.
-See Section 7: Carved Out and Subcontracted Benefits and Services: Medi-Cal for more information.
+For more information, see "Telehealth Services: Behavioral Health" on page 72.

 Telehealth services can be provided in a number of settings: physician office, clinic, hospital, skilled nursing facility, or a member's home.
 These would each be considered originating sites.
 A licensed provider must be present if the provider fee for the visit is to be reimbursable.
 If a licensed provider is not present at the originating site, a site facility fee may be billed in lieu of the provider fee for the visit.
 In addition, transmission cost fees may be billed.
 For lines of business that require a copay for services, the payment will be collected at the time of the member's visit to the originating site.